Zawartas/keyboard-movement-with-2-buttons-pressed/README.md

-# push_two_buttons_and_know
+# keyboard-movement-with-2-buttons-pressed
-Console program that detects two buttons pressed at one time.
+Console program that detects keyboard arrow strokes BUT also detects when two buttons are pressed.
+For example Up and Right gives Up_Right.
+Program uses simple threads management.